 I moved my left hand to wave it before my buckle.
 The light that cascaded out was blinding in the darkness.
 I closed my eyes just as it flared before me.
 I leapt like a springing deer backward towards the waiting water.
 Gunfire filled the night, the wind of bullets fired high and wide slipped past me, and the dock cracked and shattered under the fire of those fired low.
 I thanked my ancestors for their protection as my boots found air and my arms waved uncontrollably like the wings of a falcon.

 The steady thrum of wood pulling through water suddenly grew stronger as the sturgeon nose canoe I landed in picked up speed.
 My compadre rowed for his life as I stood upon the canoe and watched the Belgun and his warriors become swallowed by the night.

 “Get down before you tip us over you idiot.”
-Came the growl of my trusted sidekick Sunday.
+Came the growl of my trusted sidekick and ally Sunday.
 I cursed at his need to ruin my amazing standing exit before finding my seat and grabbing an oar to help pull through the water.
 The trek home would be long and arduous, but I would not be coming home alone.

 “And that students is how I returned Red Hawk to his people, and became the only person to lay eyes upon the great vault of Paris.
 It only pains me that I could not save more of our ancestors.”

 Idaho Jack looked out upon the young brown faces around him, so much like his own.
 Some eyes were large with entertainment, while others were slitted in disbelief.
 Most had heard the story before.
 It was a common one Idaho liked to tell.
 The great breach, the rescue that had helped make him a legend.